bssgn1272/btmms/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## Gitignore and Dependencies

+Any code that can be generated using package managers should be declared in your .gitignore files, meaning DO NOT commit package dependecies.
+These dependencies can serve up to tens of thousands of files which will make the repository bloated.
+It is good practice to ignore these and give instructions on how to generate them in your README files instead.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as